-- Industry trends that make handling lost and found efficiently more important than ever. - Common features of lost-and-found software. - Helpful suggestions for getting your stakeholders on board with new technology. - Best practices for setting up and managing your lost-and-found department. - A bit about us and the service we provide to our hotel partners and their guests.
+- Industry trends make prioritizing the lost-andfound process more important than ever. - Standard lost-and-found software features. - Suggestions for getting stakeholders on board with new technology. - Best practices for setting up and managing your lost-and-found department efficiently. - A bit about us and how we support our hotel partners and their guests.